rlucioni/recipes/recipes/roasted-squash.md

 ## Instructions

 1. Preheat oven to 450&deg;F.
-2. Halve squash, clean out seeds, and slice.
+2. Halve squash, clean out seeds, and slice into 1/4 inch slices.
 3. Coat slices with olive oil and salt.
 Lay them out in a single layer on a baking sheet.
 4. Bake until soft and/or golden brown, about 15-20 minutes.
-Flip the slices over halfway through.